Carsington: Etymology

-The Carsington and Hopton area is recoded as having previously been known as ‘Gershitune’, additionally meaning “the settlement of the [water] cress farm”, given Carsington’s former water source of Scow Brook, much of which was inundated by the Carsington Water reservoir in 1991.
+The Carsington and Hopton area is recorded as having previously been known as 'Gershitune', meaning "the settlement of the [water] cress farm", given Carsington's former water source of Scow Brook, much of which was inundated by the Carsington Water reservoir in 1991.
 Scow Brook historically formed the upper reaches the Henmore Brook, with the brook still running by Hognaston before becoming Henmore Brook for the rest of its path.

 Carsington today

 Today, Carsington has one pub, the Miner's Arms, and a primary school, the Carsington & Hopton Church Primary School.
-The community is primarily composed of a strong commuter and retiree contingent to replace the traditional agricultural, mining and quarrying community.
+The community is primarily composed of a commuter and retiree contingent to replace the traditional agricultural, mining and quarrying community.

 Carsington Reservoir, opened in 1992, stores water from the River Derwent and is operated by Severn Trent Water.
 It is open all year for recreation, with an extensive cycle path, several bird hides, a water sports and sailing centre.
-Inside the visitor centre are a trail, several specialist shops including an excellent and informative RSPB shop, and a café/restaurant.
+Inside the visitor centre are a trail, several specialist shops including an RSPB shop, and a café/restaurant.

-Politics and governance
+Governance

-Derbyshire Dales District Council Ward Results from 2023.
-Hopton, part of the Wirksworth Constituency, is shaded in red.
+Derbyshire Dales District Council election results from 2023.
+Carsington, in the centre, is shaded red.

-Carsington is part of the Derbyshire Dales constituency, with the Member of Parliament (MP) being John Whitby of the Labour Party.
-The Carsington and Hopton Parish Council is responsible for the first tier of governance and community management, and is centred at St. Margaret's Church.
+Carsington is part of the Derbyshire Dales constituency, represented in parliament by John Whitby of the Labour Party.
+The Carsington and Hopton parish council is the first tier of local government and meets at St. Margaret's Church.

-The local council districts for Carsington are Wirksworth in both the Derbyshire Dales District Council and Derbyshire County Council, represented by Labour and Reform UK respectively.
+The village is in the Wirksworth division for local elections and has regularly returned Labour representatives.
+However, in the 2025 Derbyshire County Council election, the ward narrowly elected a Reform UK councillor.

+Before Brexit in 2020, Carsington was part of the East Midlands constituency in the European Parliament.

 Transport

-The nearest railway station to Carsington is Cromford Station in the East Midlands Railway for day-to-day use, and Wirksworth on the Ecclesbourne Valley Railway, which operates on a heritage basis.

-The Cromford and High Peak Railway formerly operated stations in Carsington from 1856, before closing the aftermath of the Beeching Axe in 1967.
+The nearest railway station to Carsington is Cromford station, served by East Midlands Railway for regular use, and Wirksworth station on the heritage Ecclesbourne Valley Railway.
+The Cromford and High Peak Railway formerly served Carsington from 1856, before closing in 1967 after the Beeching cuts.

-Bus routes that pass through Carsington include the 110 and 111 to Ashbourne and Matlock, both operated by Ashbourne Community Transport after the bankruptcy of Hulleys of Baslow.
+Bus routes that serve Carsington include the 110 and 111 to Ashbourne and Matlock, both operated by Ashbourne Community Transport after Hulleys of Baslow ceased trading.